 Bi-polar ionization, which is sometimes called cold plasma ionization, is another ion-based technology that proves extremely effective at reducing viruses and bacteria in the air.
 It works by using negatively and positively charged poles to split water vapor into positively charged hydrogen ions and negatively charged oxygen ions.
 As this happens, airborne particles like dust, bacteria, viruses and mold are drawn together, become heavy and fall to the ground.
 Ionization changes contaminants on a molecular level and can disinfect surfaces in addition to indoor air.

 Bacteria and mold thrive in warm, humid environments.
 If you seem to be struggling with recurring bacterial infections or mold allergies, you may benefit from keeping a colder, drier home.
 However, it's important to keep in mind that cold, dry environments are ideal conditions for viral transmission.
 Generally, adding some humidity to the air in the colder months and dehumidifying the air in the warmer months can address each at their peak season.

 Air Purifiers for Viruses and Bacteria

-The pandemic era has highlighted how vulnerable we are to airborne pathogens, how easily they spread and how difficult it can be to prevent transmission.
-However, it’s not impossible.
-Improving your indoor air quality can go a long way in squelching pathogens and keeping your loved ones safe.
+The pandemic era has highlighted how vulnerable we are to airborne viruses and bacteria, how easily they spread and how difficult it can be to prevent airborne transmission.
+However, it's not impossible.
+Improving your indoor air quality can go a long way in squelching viruses and bacteria and keeping your loved ones safe.

 You may be thinking: Where can I get all of the technologies discussed in this article?
 The good news is that you don't have to go out of your way because they're all contained within Air Oasis' iAdaptAir® HEPA UV Air Purifier.
 The iAdaptAir® combines the top five purification technologies in one sleek, quiet package.
 Intuitive and fully controllable from a smartphone app, the iAdaptAir® is a superior air purifier for any indoor space.